-REIZE is a powdered energy drink that comes in a convenient 4g sachet.
-With a sensible 50mg of caffeine, it’s completely sugar-free and has just 11 calories per serving.
+REIZE is a powdered energy drink in a convenient 4g sachet.
+It’s utterly sugar-free with a sensible 50mg of caffeine and has just 11 calories per serving.

-REIZE also contains a smart blend of taurine, ginseng, and B-group vitamins, all of which combine to give you the perfect energy boost for a long gaming session without the sugar crash afterward.
+REIZE also contains an intelligent blend of taurine, ginseng, and B-group vitamins, all of which combine to give you the perfect energy boost for a long gaming session without the sugar crash afterward.

 Best of all?
 REIZE ships straight to your door for only about $1 per drink.